UK considers mandatory eye tests for older road users

 February 28, 2025

 For years, the Brussels Capital Region has been demanding compliance with Brussels noise standards to limit noise pollution at Brussels Airport.
-The French-speaking court of first instance in Brussels has once again condemned the Belgian state for the excessive nuisance caused by night flights over This content has been archived.
-Log in or Subscribe to […]
+The French-speaking court of first instance in Brussels has once again condemned the Belgian state for the excessive nuisance caused by night flights over the capital.
+At the same time, it increased the penalty […]

 EU delays 2027 ban on wood-burning fireplaces